openhab/openhab-docs/configuration/items.md

 **Bitmaps or Vector Graphics:** openHAB can work with either Bitmap (`.png`) or Vector (`.svg`) icon files.
-The format used needs to be configured for the individual interfaces (e.g. BasicUI).
+The format used needs to be configured for the individual interfaces (e.g. Basic UI).
 It is thereby important to decide on one format beforehand, vector graphics are recommended.
-The setting can be done via PaperUI or inside the configuration files `classicui.cfg` and `basicui.cfg`.
+The setting can be done via Paper UI or inside the configuration files `classicui.cfg` and `basicui.cfg`.
 Images in the respective other format will be ignored.

 Predefined icons from the default icon set can be replaced.

+{: #icons-dynamic}
 #### Dynamic Icons

 Some icons come in icon sets, from which one icon is dynamically selected depending on the Item's state.